 Start time: 9:00 am each day

-Please download, complete and submit both of the following forms to Glenn Harman.
-Be sure to include payment when submitting your forms.
+Please download, complete and submit both of the following forms to Glenn Harman, lead instructor.

-For additional questions, please contact Glenn Harman, lead instructor, by sending email to email@example.com.
+For forms submittal and additional questions, please contact Glenn Harman by sending email to email@example.com.

 Equipment needed: your own food (snacks, lunch, liquids), suitable paddling gear for air and water temperatures (dress for getting wet, have towels and dry clothes for after), helmet, rescue pfd, throw rope, kayak or canoe paddle suitable for moving water use (possible rocks), whitewater kayak or whitewater useable canoe, air bags/flotation in kayak or canoe, spray skirt for whitewater kayak unless a sit-on-top whitewater kayak.
 Any other rescue equipment that you might use such as carabiners and pulleys.